MicrosoftDocs/dynamics-365-intelligent-order-management/topics/ifo-arch.md

 ## Fulfillment source lists

-Fulfillment source lists let you group a list of sources and manage the sources in a flexible manner, within specific constraints.
-Fulfillment source lists can be defined on the **Source Lists** page in Intelligent Order Management (**Fulfillment \> Source Lists**).
+By using fulfillment source lists, you can group a list of sources and manage the sources in a flexible manner, within specific constraints.
+You can define fulfillment source lists on the **Source Lists** page in Intelligent Order Management (**Fulfillment \> Source Lists**).

 Depending on your business situation, you can define multiple source lists and use them as needed.

-For example, in your strategy definition, you can include all the sources where fulfillment will occur.
-For your business constraints, you can use a different source list.
+For example, in your strategy definition, you can include all the sources where fulfillment occurs.
+For your business constraints, use a different source list.
 You can also define different minimum inventory constraints for retail stores and warehouses, and assign your warehouses a higher fulfillment priority than your retail stores.

 The **Source Lists** page shows active source lists.
 To create a new source list, select **New**.
-Enter a name that will help you easily identify the source list, and add new or existing sources on the **Sources** tab.
+Enter a name that helps you easily identify the source list, and add new or existing sources on the **Sources** tab.
 To remove a source from a source list, select the source on the **Sources** tab, and then select **Remove**.

 ## Business constraints

 Business constraints are an optional component for fulfillment optimization.
-They're controls that you put in the optimization strategy.
+They're controls that you add to the optimization strategy.
 The following business constraints are supported:

 - Fulfillment location priority
 - Maximum distance
 - Maximum number of fulfillment sources and partial order

-To create or modify constraints, use the **Constraints** page in Intelligent Order Management (**Fulfillment \> Constraints**).
+Use the **Constraints** page in Intelligent Order Management (**Fulfillment \> Constraints**) to create or modify constraints.
 To create a constraint of a specific type, select the appropriate constraint type when you create the constraint.

 All business constraints share a set of common attributes as part of their definition.
 The details differ, based on the type of business constraint.
-The following common attributes are applicable to all business constraints:
+The following common attributes apply to all business constraints:

 - **Name** and **Description** – These attributes identify the business constraint.
 - **Start date** and **End date** – Every business constraint must have a period of days when it's enforced.